khiron/dBGAlignSlides/u6612992_BIOL8706_presentation.md

 # Reducing the length of sequence to be aligned
 <!-- _paginate: hold -->

-We can collect nodes with 2 edge, or 1 edge into single nodes, and we can see the regions that are similar and the regions that are different (in the gold box).
+We can collect nodes with 2 edge, or 1 edge into single nodes, and we can see the regions that are similar which we don't need to align, and the regions that are different (in the gold box) which we do.

 ![](images/dbg_resolve_alignment.drawio.svg)